 On Sunday morning, the low tide depth was -2.2 and even 1 hour before the lowest point, I had lots of room to maneuver around them.
 Something to consider when planning when to go.

 The Trailhead Parking Lot requires a $5 parking fee (bring exact amount).
-The price for an annual parking is $40.
-You can purchase a pass at the Federal Building at 4th and F or the Atwood Building, 7th and H, 12th Floor..
+The price for an annual parking pass is $60.
+You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 13th Floor.

 Two things in Seward you may want to consider before or after this trip; sea kayaking with a guide and/or going on a boat tour.
 I highly recommend either.
 There are many reputable outfits and tour groups with 3 hour to 3 day packages.
 Visit the Seward Chamber of Commerce website for more information.